 Age Requirements: 4+ (Participants under the age of 18 years must be accompanied by an adult!).

-Crew: A professional bilingual tour guide, a Cook, and Porter.
+Crew: A professional bilingual tour guide, a trekking chef, and Porters.

 Accommodation: 3 campsites.

 Meals: 3x breakfast, 3x lunch, 3x dinner, 3x afternoon tea.